 Today is a very special day for me as today marks the sixth anniversary of my move to New York City.
-Over the last handful of months, I’ve taken a step back to reflect on my time here in this urban jungle but should note that it all literally started at the top of the year where I felt like I had been dropped at a fork in the road with no compass.
-One path showed visions of me producing content that I felt mattered, informed and ultimately entertained others.
-The second path showed my student loans, rent on my apartment, the stable job that helped pay for it all.
-You know: the old ball and chain so to speak.
-With this decision to make of how to handle the choices placed in front of me, I can firmly state that 2016 has been both exciting and exhausting.
+Over the last handful of months, I’ve taken a step back to reflect on my time here in this urban jungle but I should note that it all literally started at the top of the year.
+I had been dropped at a fork in the road with no compass.
+One path showed visions of me producing content that informed and entertained others.
+The second path showed me battling with student loans, rent and the stable yet unsatisfying job that helped pay for it all.

-He was real!
-He was in front of me!
-Patrick Robinson, the man whose electrifying career I had followed for years.
-Design Director for Giorgio Armani.
+Director for Giorgio Armani.
 Artistic Director for Paco Rabanne.
 Head Designer for Gap.
-I don’t want to sound like a blubbering fan-girl but come on!
-It’s not everyday that I sit with a man of his caliber for a flat white coffee and conversation.
-Believe it or not, I was able to keep my cool and below is the discussion that took place.
+If you want to talk to someone who knows the fashion industry, Robinson is your man.
+Believe it or not, I was actually able to keep my cool and below is the discussion that took place.

 When was the moment that you knew you wanted to be a designer?

 A long time ago sometime between 12 or 13 years old.
 I used to surf all of the time and in some weird way I became fascinated with the idea of design.
 I really didn’t understand what ‘design’ meant.
 I just knew that I liked this idea, this creativity of making things so surfing lead to me deciding I wanted to make swim trunks and that was the first thing I did.